“Hello? Hello? HELLO?!!!”

 This can be hard to accept, because for most of our lives we have felt considerable control over what we think.
 When we were young we only needed to concentrate harder or try again to memorize a homework assignment.
 But just like a person can’t concentrate harder to make a pancreas produce more insulin, your mom can’t concentrate harder to make her brain work the way it used to.
 Continually correcting and “educating” a person with dementia leads to embarrassment, sadness and frustration, even anger.

 Join their World

-Experts now belief that the best way to interact with demented people is to meet them in their own world.
+Experts now belief that the best way to interact with those living with dementia is to meet them in their own world.
 For example, in her later years my mother’s inner life veered far, far away from what I believed to be reality.
 One time she told me on the phone what a wonderful time she and her new husband had been having.
-Now according to my reality my mom lived in a secure memory care unit, and the likelihood of her having remarried without my knowing about it was pretty remote.
+Now, according to my reality my mom lived in a secure memory care unit, and the likelihood of her having remarried without my knowledge was pretty remote.
 But she was happy, so I went with it.

 “Oh my!
 I didn’t realize that you had gotten married again.”

 “You sure have!
 But I’m glad that you’re telling me about it now.
 What have you been doing together?”